Skip to main content

 “Great!
 I will text and inform Dadabhai.”

-“That was the Ranivas, this the courtyard, those probable courtrooms, up there are the rooms of the queens with the jharokhas.
+“That was the Ranivas, this is the courtyard, those probably courtrooms, up there are the rooms of the queens with the jharokhas.
 About 2km from here are the temples.
 They are still in good condition.”
 He explained to Ajabdeh’s childlike curiosity.

 “You can make a swimming pool here.”
 She pointed at a large man-made water body in ruins, with about a foot of green water down at the bottom.

 “Exactly my thought.”
 He appreciated.
-I will keep the North wing intact and make them the Heritage entrance while the other three wings will be renovated with modern facilities of a resort and wedding destination.”
-He pointed at a distant field “There we will build the luxury cottages.”
+I will keep the North wing intact and make it the Heritage entrance, while the other three wings will be renovated with modern facilities of a resort and wedding destination.”
+He pointed at a distant field, “There we will build the luxury cottages.”

 “Can we climb up?”
 She pointed at the half-illuminated stairs that could fit only one person at a time.

 “Sure.”
-He lead the way up to one of the Jharokhas as she smiled at the sight in front of her eyes.
-Beyond the grounds, large trees and lawn the Haveli was a beautiful sight, on the other side she could spot the temples and the ruins below.
+He led the way up to one of the Jharokhas as she smiled at the sight in front of her eyes.
+Beyond the grounds, large trees and lawn, the Haveli was a beautiful sight.
+On the other side, she could spot the temples and the ruins below.

 “Just Imagine!
-I was a princess and I stood this way in the jharokhas and… wow wait… I can write about this …” She took out her phone to open the note app as Pratap sat down beside the Jharokha.
-She followed surprising him, as she sat on the dirty corridor, the Jharokha providing all the sunlight.
+I was a princess, and I stood this way in the jharokhas and… wow, wait… I can write about this …” She took out her phone to open the note app as Pratap sat down beside the Jharokha.
+She followed, surprising him, as she sat in the dirty corridor, the Jharokha providing all the sunlight.

 “Wow.”
 Ajabdeh stared at him as he smiled with a faint “continue.”